tomonori-93/GVTD-X/README.md

 # Introduction of GVTD-X
 GVTD-X is a numerical method to retrieve tangential and radial wind components in atmospheric vortices from single-Doppler radar observations, which is named from pronounciation of a abbreviation "GVTD-HeCs" (Generalized Velocity Track Display with the Helmholtz-decomposition-based Closure assumption).
-The method is coded by Fortran.
+The retrieval method is implemented by Fortran.
 You can use it by linking the static library `libGVTDX.a`.

 # Features (Updates from previous methods)